TheDukeofErl/NoiseTorch/README.md

 Don't forget to leave a star ⭐ if this sounds useful to you!

 ## Roadmap
-* Update roadmap as needed
+Update roadmap as needed
 * [x] Gut autoupdating code
 * [x] Remove support for PulseAudio
+* [x] Remove broken features (output device filtering on pw)
 * [x] Test
 * [ ] Deploy via flathub